 - For different kinds of robot rules, would you buy such a car?

-If you have a cynical view of people’s morality then, I’m sorry to say, your beliefs would be reinforced by the results found by this research.
-Participants strongly believed that other people’s cars should be programmed so that in an emergency situation, they would maneuver so as to save as many lives as possible.
-However, most participants would not buy such a car: they would only buy a car that was programmed to place top priority on saving the lives of those riding in the car.
+If you have a cynical view of people’s morality then, I’m sorry to say, this research reinforces your beliefs.
+Participants strongly believed that other people’s cars should have programming that in an emergency situation, would maneuver so as to save as many lives as possible.
+However, most participants would not buy such a car: they would only buy a car that that placed top priority on saving the lives of those riding in the car.

 The ethics of robots has occasioned much discussion, particularly since Isaac Asimov’s famous 1942 Three Laws of Robotics.
 Despite that dialogue, today we have no general agreement on the rules of robot ethics, nor a reliable way to program those ethics into an autonomous device.